michael2012z/BitBible/markdown/KJV/files/1Chr.md

 17. And hath confirmed the same to Jacob for a law, and to Israel for an everlasting covenant,

-18. Saying, Unto thee will I give the land of Canaan, the lot of your inheritance;the lot: Heb. the cord
+18. Saying, Unto thee will I give the land of Canaan, the lot of your inheritance;

-19. When ye were but few, even a few, and strangers in it.few, even: Heb. men of number, etc
+19. When ye were but few, even a few, and strangers in it.

 20. And when they went from nation to nation, and from one kingdom to another people;